J

 The climate is

-a year, mostly during the winter months.
-Temperatures remain between
+inches a year, mostly during the winter months.
+Temperatures

-light naval forces, and was an important submarine base
+and light naval forces, and was an important submarine base later in the

-later in the war.
-It already had three runways when war broke out,
+war.
+It already had three runways when war broke out, which were

 along almost the entire coastline of both islands and there was a